-The fact that such emergency situations are always possible is a good reason to practice defensive driving at all times.
+The fact that such emergency situations are always possible is a good reason to practice defensive driving at all times and wear safety belts properly.

 Off-Road Recovery

 You may find sometime that your right wheels have dropped off the edge of a road onto the shoulder while you're driving.